 No additional information available.

-The course will be delivered via a 2-hour lecture and a 1-hour class each week.
+a 2-hour lecture and a 1-hour class each week.
 Students will be allocated to a specific class and attendance at classes is compulsory and will be monitored.

 This module does not appear to have a published bibliography.

 Senior Lecturer in Accounting & Finance